end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2014-09-12-the-hobby-zone-super-cub-lp-rtf-a-good-beginners-rc-plane.md

 ## Light

 Landing is the hardest task to do for a beginner.
 Since this plane is made of foam, it is really light.
 The total weight of the flying plane is 26 oz (715 g) which is really low.
-Because of that, you don’t need to know how to land the plane.
+Because of that, you don't need to know how to land the plane.
 In my experience, the best way to land the plane (besides actually landing the plane on its wheels) is to look for a grass field.
 My first flight was in a grass field and some places had grass that was 1 foot high which is more than enough to gently slow down the plane when trying to land.

 ## Expendable